DPDK/dpdk/doc/guides/nics/mlx5.rst

   - Counters of received packets and bytes number of devices in same share group are same.
   - Counters of received packets and bytes number of queues in same group and queue ID are same.

+- Available descriptor threshold event:

+  - Does not support shared Rx queue and hairpin Rx queue.

 - When using Verbs flow engine (``dv_flow_en`` = 0), flow pattern without any
   specific VLAN will match for VLAN packets as well: